 Have Questions?
 Call the Experience Tax Attorneys at Wiggam Law

-While Wiggam Law does not prepare tax returns, we can help with other tax-related issues.
-If you find someone fraudulently used your Social Security number to obtain a stimulus payment or after calculating your taxes you find you cannot pay your tax debt and need to negotiate a payment plan, the experienced attorneys at Wiggam Law can evaluate your situation and recommend a course of action.
+Worried about the upcoming tax season?
+Wiggam Law can help get you connected with tax preparers that will make sure your returns are correct and filed on time.
+If you find after calculating your taxes that you cannot pay your tax debt and need to negotiate a payment plan, the experienced attorneys at Wiggam Law can evaluate your situation and recommend a course of action.
 Contact metro Atlanta’s top tax attorneys by clicking here or give us a call at (404) 233-9800.